Table of Contents

 Pay for delete can only be used for debts that you haven’t paid yet because it requires an outstanding balance that you can use as leverage.
 To remove late payments or other negative marks associated with an account you’ve already paid, send a goodwill letter instead.

-You can negotiate pay for delete by sending a pay-for-delete letter to either the debt collection agency assigned to your account or to your original creditor, depending on whether your creditor has marked the debt as a charge-off and sold or transferred it to a collection agency yet.
+You can negotiate pay for delete by sending a pay-for-delete letter to either the debt collection agency assigned to your account or to your original creditor, depending on whether your creditor has sold or transferred it to a collection agency yet.

 Does pay for delete actually work?